JensKapitza/build-FreeFileSync-on-raspberry-pi/README.md

 ## 6. Compile

-Run ```make``` in folder FreeFileSync_10.25_Source/FreeFileSync/Source.
+Run ```make``` in folder FreeFileSync_11.3_Source/FreeFileSync/Source.

-The binary should be waiting for you in FreeFileSync_10.25_Source/FreeFileSync/Build/Bin.
+The binary should be waiting for you in FreeFileSync_11.3_Source/FreeFileSync/Build/Bin.

 ## 7. zip all dependencies
-After the executable is binary, copy all dependencies libraries to the same folder as the binary, the copy `Build/Resources` folder, zip them in a file.
+After the executable binary is created, copy all dependencies libraries to the same folder as the binary, the copy `Build/Resources` folder, zip them in a file.

 Then end zip file should look like this:
 ```